rkroban/AppleALCTool/README.md

 **What works:**

-* Scan.py can now dump a list of all devices in Device Manager
+* Main.py can now dump the hardware ids on all hd devices in windows

 **What doesn't work:**

-* Everything else
+* Everything else=(